gvwilson/fiction/iffy/index.md

 almost as often as she had read her nature book.
 Storms, storms, and more storms as the planet warmed up, some hurling waves taller than the ship's fully-extended mast across the *Guinevere*'s decks.
-Births and deaths and shipboard weddings---Aunt Naggie's parents had invited a dozen friends on board in Rothera to see her exchange vows with a beaming Uncle Jack.
+Births and deaths and shipboard weddings—Aunt Naggie's parents had invited a dozen friends on board in Rothera to see her exchange vows with a beaming Uncle Jack.
 Pirates, twice, and angry notes about dock wardens who wouldn't stay bribed.
 "A whale??" followed by "don't be an idiot",